-MHP's consultations have consistently lacked prior disclosure of adequate information to allow for meaningful participation in discussions about the impacts of VPF facilities and about necessary avoidance or mitigation measures, in violation of PS 1.
-Even during meetings, facilitators have not provided necessary information on a facility's potential risks and negative impacts and have avoided responding to questions about negative impacts.
+MHP's consultations have consistently lacked prior disclosure of adequate information to allow for meaningful participation in discussions about the impacts of VPF facilities and about necessary avoidance or mitigation measures, in violation of EBRD policy, EU standards and Aarhus Convention principles Even during meetings, facilitators have not provided necessary information on a facility's potential risks and negative impacts and have avoided responding to questions about negative impacts.
 For example, in the September 2016 consultation meeting about Brigade 43, an MHP representative provided no substantive response to concerns raised about the environmental impacts of the VPF, calling these concerns groundless and unsubstantiated accusations.
 The overall discussion was imbalanced: village council leaders controlled the meeting and as a result only one person with questions and comments about negative impacts was able to speak.
-The company
+The company representatives responded by publicly calling that person's comments "groundless and non-substantiated," without further explanation.